jwdotpark/2021_fall/practical_ds_a/scavenge_hunting.md

 Time Complexity: T(n) = T(n-1) + T(n-2) which is exponential.
 ```

-We can observe that this implementation does a lot of repeated work (see the following recursion tree).
-So this is a bad implementation for nth Fibonacci number.
+We can observe that this Implementation does a lot of repeated work (see the following recursion tree).
+So this is a bad Implementation for nth Fibonacci number.

   ```
                                 fib(5)